 Physics students are members of a National organization known as Society of Physics Students (SPS) and attend annually National Conference of Black Physics Students (NCBPS).
-We also have a national chapter of Optical Society of America (OSA) and Materials Research Society (MRS).
+We also have a national chapter of Optical Society of America (OSA), Materials Research Society (MRS) and SPIE, The International Society of Optical Engineering..